brianlinUM/youtube-timestamps/README.md

 Tools used in this project includes NPM and webpack.

 ## Installation
+Before beginning, make sure to have Node.js and NPM installed.

-First install all npm packages in `package-lock.json` by running from root `/`:
+Install all Node dependencies by running from root `/`:

 `npm install`